almatrass/vgo-trade-site/README.md

 You can view an example of the site here: http://trade.gain.gg.

+You can support my projects by using my DigitalOcean referral link (bonus $10 when you deposit $5): https://m.do.co/c/126d9f75d958

 You may use the site for commercial purposes free of charge.

 ### Setup